We are pleased to announce the KCC Reads

 Once all nominations are received, the selection process begins.
 The full list of suggested texts is compiled and this “long list” is discussed and debated at a meeting of the cohort, usually in November of the previous year.
 Books are then considered with an eye toward their relevance to our campus community, especially our students, and the factors listed above.
 A vote is taken at this meeting to choose the top four books.

-The work of the reading group culminates in a cohort meeting, the following Marc, at which participants discuss each of the short-listed books, “pitches” are made by various members of the cohort and by reading group participants, and rationales are offered choosing particular books.
+The work of the reading group culminates in a cohort meeting, the following March, at which participants discuss each of the short-listed books, “pitches” are made by various members of the cohort and by reading group participants, and rationales are offered choosing particular books.
 Then, a final vote is conducted which decides the KCC Reads text for the following year.

 Choosing the Book: The Nominations Process